Fåvang

 Fåvang is a village in Ringebu Municipality in Innlandet county, Norway.
 The village is located in the Gudbrandsdal valley, along the Gudbrandsdalslågen river, about 50 km north of the town of Lillehammer.
 The European route E6 highway runs through the village, right along the river.
-The 0.93 km2 village has a population (2021) of 720 and a population density of 766 PD/km2.
+The 0.93 km2 village has a population (2024) of 712 and a population density of 766 PD/km2.

 History

-Fåvang Stave Church (Fåvang kirke) was built after the Reformation, for the most part of using materials from earlier stave churches in the valley which had been demolished.
+Fåvang Stave Church (Fåvang stavkirke) was built after the Reformation, for the most part of using materials from earlier stave churches in the valley which had been demolished.
 The church was probably built between 1627 and 1630.
 The oldest parts can be dated back to around 1150–1250.

 Particularly heavy fighting took place in Fåvang, as well as neighboring Tretten, Vinstra, Kvam, Sjoa and Otta during the Norwegian Campaign which led up to the occupation of Norway by Nazi Germany.
 The Norwegian movie Jonny Vang was principally filmed in the town of Fåvang during 2003.

 Fåvang is located about 3 km away from Kvitfjell, the downhill skiing arena used in the Lillehammer Winter Olympics held in 1994.